zbeok/cupids-playroom/txt/user_guide.md

 - `cupidbot bye < nick >` cut off rando
 - `cupidbot delete < nick >` delete letter (specifically one that's been approved ahaha)
 - `cupidbot help` this help message

-as always ping snerkflerks#9048 for additional questions, and especially if this is an error!
+note: as this is a small app, it may sometimes be down! check the webapp for status updates. as always ping snerkflerks#9048 for additional questions, and especially if this is an error!